 Risotto is made by stirring hot stock into arborio rice and cooking until it's absorbed and the rice is nice and creamy.
 Chicken stock is ideal to use when making most risottos and brings a nice, rich flavor to the dish, which is enhanced by white wine, garlic, and Parmesan cheese.
 This version is topped with perfectly cooked shrimp and a white wine and garlic sauce.

 06 of 11

 Baby bok choy tastes best when it's cooked until crisp-tender.
-Your chicken broth is the perfect liquid in which to braise the tiny greens until they are perfectly cooked.
-In this recipe, a little soy sauce, ginger, garlic, and sesame oil gives the veggies extra flavor, creating a dish the entire family will enjoy.
+Chicken broth is the ideal liquid in which to braise the tiny greens until they are perfectly cooked.
+In this recipe, a little soy sauce, ginger, garlic, and sesame oil give the veggies extra flavor, creating a dish the entire family will enjoy.

 07 of 11

 For a simple side to go alongside any poultry recipe, glazed carrots are a great choice.
 This glaze is created with a sugar and chicken stock reduction and can be seasoned with your favorite herbs, such as mint, tarragon, or parsley.
 Make sure not to add salt until the end since the ingredients concentrate as the glaze develops; adding salt early on will make the carrots too salty in the end.